 Coumadin is one of the brand names of Warfarin, which is an anticoagulant (blood thinner) that has been on the U.S. market for over six decades since its initial approval by the U.S. Food and Drug Administration in 1954.
 It is used to prevent and treat blood clots and to prevent strokes from atrial fibrillation.

-While this medication do not actually “thin” the blood, it does slow the body’s ability to form dangerous blood clots, such as blood clots in the arms or legs (deep vein thrombosis or DVT) and blood clots in the lungs (pulmonary embolism or PE).
+While this medication does not actually “thin” the blood, it does slow the body’s ability to form dangerous blood clots, such as blood clots in the arms or legs (deep vein thrombosis or DVT) and blood clots in the lungs (pulmonary embolism or PE).

 Patients take warfarin every day.
 The dose usually ranges from 1 mg to 10 mg.
 Healthcare provider will prescribe a specific dosage strength, however, keep in mind that this dosage may change based on the results of each laboratory test.
 The blood test, called prothrombin time (PT or pro time), is used to calculate your International Normalized Ratio (INR).